FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Experiments

 \subsection{Risk Analysis}

-Beyond numerical results, Fig.~\ref{fig:PA} provides complementary evidence from profitability and risk control.
-The top-left panel reports the Calmar ratio (see Appendix ~\ref{appendix:cr}), which directly reflects risk-adjusted performance under extreme losses.
-A higher value thus indicates that the strategy achieves strong profitability while effectively controlling downside risk.
-Here, FinPos achieves the highest score, suggesting that its profitability is supported by effective drawdown management rather than excessive risk-taking.
-The bottom-left panel plots cumulative return (CR \%) against risk-control ability (1 - MDD).
-FinPos is positioned at the upper-right frontier, combining high profitability with robust risk management, whereas most baselines cluster in regions of either low return or weak control.
-On the right, the time-series curves and the exposure-risk overlay further illustrate the critical role of position-aware management: around high-volatility events (vertical dashed lines), methods without PA suffer sharp exposure spikes and subsequent drawdowns, while FinPos is capable of detecting the onset of risks and implementing defensive maneuvers.
-Taken together, these three views consistently demonstrate that position awareness not only mitigates short-term shocks but also improves risk-adjusted outcomes over the entire horizon.
-Additional analyses for other stocks are provided in Appendix~\ref{appendix:aapl}
+Beyond numerical results, Fig.~\ref{fig:PA} provides focused evidence of FinPos’s risk-adjusted performance during a high-volatility period (Mar–Apr 2025), chosen to highlight its ability to manage extreme market conditions—including those triggered by major political events such as the U.S. election cycle.
+This window offers a stringent test for position-awareness, as agents must adapt rapidly to shifting risk regimes without overreacting.
+The top-left panel reports the calmar ratio (Appendix~\ref{appendix:cr}), which measures return per unit of maximum drawdown.
+FinPos achieves a calmar of \textbf{1.5}, significantly outperforming all baselines, indicating that its profitability is not driven by excessive risk-taking but by effective control.
+The bottom-left panel plots cumulative return (CR\%) against risk-control ability (1-MDD).
+FinPos occupies the upper-right frontier—high return with low drawdown—while baselines cluster in regions of either low return or poor risk management.
+On the right, the time-series curves and exposure-risk overlay reveal the operational advantage of position-aware management: during high-volatility events (marked by vertical dashed lines), non-PA agents exhibit sharp exposure spikes followed by severe drawdowns, while FinPos proactively reduces exposure and stabilizes returns.
+This demonstrates that position awareness enables not only reactive mitigation but also anticipatory adjustment—critical for navigating real-world market turbulence.
+Additional analyses for AAPL are provided in Appendix~\ref{appendix:aapl}.